 Trying to jump right in to your holiday will leave you exhausted, but if you have the time, try adjusting your sleep schedule before you leave.
-This may mean taking a day or two off of work before you jet away.

 It's also wise to book a day or two after you trip to readjust your sleep schedule before heading back to work.
 Going into the office feeling like you're still in a different time zone is going to make you less productive, and it will make it much more difficult to get back on track.

 Dehydration can make your jet lag symptoms worse.
 It's important to drink plenty of water and avoid high salt foods before and during your flight.